Documentation Guidelines

 Diagnosis

-The documentation must include a clear statement of the individual's psychological condition, with a description of diagnostic tests, methods, and/or criteria used.
+The documentation must include a clear statement of the individual's psychiatric condition, with a description of diagnostic tests, methods, and/or criteria used.

 Evaluation and Treatment